-

 In order to protect the corporate assets of the Group and promote management efficiency, the department in charge of auditing-related tasks conducts internal audits on a regular basis.

-Internal audits are conducted to verify and evaluate the legality, suitability, and appropriateness of the Group's organization, systems, and business activities in relation to relevant laws and regulations, company rules, and corporate ethics standards, etc. Based on the results of verification and evaluation, the Company provides guidance for improvement and offers advice and proposals for rationalization, thereby ensuring thorough legal compliance and improving business activities.
+Through these internal audits, we verify and evaluate the legality, suitability, and appropriateness of the organization, systems, and business activities of domestic and overseas Group companies with respect to relevant laws and regulations, company rules, and corporate ethics standards (including anti-corruption) approximately once every three years.
+Based on the results of verification and evaluation, the Company provides guidance for improvement and offers advice and proposals for rationalization, thereby ensuring thorough legal compliance and improving business activities.
 The results of internal audits are promptly reported to the president of the directors and relevant personnel (directors in charge, departments in charge, etc.), and information is shared with corporate auditors for the exchange of opinions in order to realize highly effective audits in cooperation with corporate auditors.

 Division |